National Industrial Basketball League: League history

-High Point of League Expansion
+High point of league expansion

-The league in 1951-52 expanded to 11 teams, with such new teams as the Los Angeles Fibber McGee & Mollys, Artesia REA Travelers, and Santa Maria Golden Dukes.
-The Phillips 66ers just edged the Oakland Atlas-Pacific Engineers and the San Francisco Stewart Chevrolets for their fourth title, with a 17-5 record to their opponents 16-6 records that tied for second.
-The next season (1952-1953), the league dropped down to nine teams, but saw new opponents in the Houston Ada Oilers and the Los Angeles Kirby's Shoes.
-The Phillips 66ers edged the Peoria Caterpillars for the title by one game, with a 13-3 record.
+The league expanded to 11 teams, in 1951-52 with such new teams as the Los Angeles Fibber McGee & Mollys, Artesia REA Travelers, and Santa Maria Golden Dukes.
+The 66ers just edged the Oakland Atlas-Pacific Engineers and the San Francisco Stewart Chevrolets for their fourth title, with a 17–5 record to their opponents 16-6 records that tied for second.
+The next season (1952-53), the league dropped down to nine teams, but saw new opponents in the Houston Ada Oilers and the Los Angeles Kirby's Shoes.
+The 66ers beat the Caterpillars for the title by one game, with a 13–3 record.

-The Peoria Cats tied the Phillips 66ers for the 1953-54 title, each with a 10-4 record.
-Charter member Milwaukee Allen Bradleys, which managed to stay in the league, took last place for the fifth year in seven years in the eight-team circuit.
-Those Milwaukee fans were supportive apparently.
-The next two seasons, the Phillips 66ers and the Peoria Cats took first and second respectively.
+The Peoria Cats tied the 66ers for the 1953-54 title, each with a 10–4 record.
+The next two seasons, the 66ers and the Cats took first and second respectively.
 A new team in the greatly reduced circuit of five teams in 1955-56 was the Wichita Vickers.
-Milwaukee Allen-Bradley again took last place, their sixth time since the league began.

-The 1956-57 season was one of the most competitive in the NIBL history, with the Phillips 66ers taking first with a 13-7 record, but tied for second were four teams with 11-9 records, among them new member the Denver-Chicago Truckers, headquartered in Denver.
-Milwaukee Allen-Bradley was typically the only non-competitive team, finishing last for the seventh time with a 3-17 record.
-This was the last season for the Milwaukee team, which had valiantly survived since the league's founding.
+The 1956-57 season was one of the most competitive in the NIBL history.
+While the 66ers again took first with a 13–7 record, four teams tied for second with 11-9 records, including the newly added Denver-Chicago Truckers.
+This proved to be the last season for the Milwaukee Allen-Bradleys, who finished last for the seventh time with a 3–17 record.

-The 1957-58 season saw the Wichita Vickers move to the forefront, tying the Phillips 66ers for the league title, each with a 21-9 record.
+The 1957–58 season saw the Vickers move to the forefront, tying the 66ers for the league title with a 21–9 record.
 A new team that year was the Kansas City Kaycee's.

-End of the Phillips 66ers Winning Streak
+End of the Phillips 66ers winning streak

-Finally, in the 1958-59 season, the Phillips 66ers showed they were mortal, and took a mediocre third-place.
-First was the Denver-Chicago Truckers, with a 21-9 record, and second the Wichita Vickers, with a 19-11 record.
-Joining the league that season was the Seattle Buchan Bakers.

-Unhappily for the rest of the league, in the 1959-60 season, the Phillips 66ers were again on top.